mdsills/cccedict/README.md

 - `Entry::F_PINYIN_NUMERIC` includes a string of pinyin converted to numeric Hanyu Pinyin
 - `Entry::F_PINYIN_DIACRITIC` includes a string of pinyin converted to Hanyu Pinyin with diacritics
 - `Entry::F_ENGLISH` includes a string with all the English translations for the lemma
+- `Entry::F_ENGLISH_EXPANDED` includes an array with the above English translations
 - `Entry::F_TRADITIONAL_CHARS` includes an array of all traditional characters in the lemma head
 - `Entry::F_SIMPLIFIED_CHARS` same as above but with simplified characters